 Today we have a finished Bible entirely written for our edification.
 The unabridged, exhaustive edition of the Bible is the foundation for everything we believe.
 All our convictions are within the confines of this Book.

-Do you speak God’s Word, or are you a purveyor of your own notions?
+Do you speak God’s Word, or are you a purveyor of your notions or opinions?
 In speaking gifts, God designs that we transmit his truth.
-We simply chime the truth, and the Holy Spirit does the work of applying truth to experience.
+We chime the truth, and the Holy Spirit does the work of applying truth to experience.